 Shirley is very involved in charitable causes.
 For 10 years, she organized Funrise’s “Toy Run For Kids,” an annual toy drive that brought the largest single donation of toys to Children’s Hospital of Los Angeles.
-She was the founding co-chair of the Toy Industry Foundation’s Toy Bank Committee when it was created in 2004 and continues to sit as a member of the group.
+She was the founding co-chair of the Toy Industry Foundation’s Toy Bank Committee when it was created in 2004.

 An active member of the Toy Industry Association (TIA), Shirley was elected to the Board of Directors in February of 2010 and was elected to the Executive Committee in 2012.
 She also holds the position of co-chair on the PlayCon Committee and Chair of the Toy of the Year (TOTY) Award Committee.
 She is also a member of Women In Toys and received the Wonder Woman In Toys Award for Manufacturing in 2011.

 Shirley is a graduate of Catherine College she lives in Southern California with her husband and two children.

 LOURDES AROCHO, VP OF TOYS AND GAMES, NICKELODEON CONSUMER PRODUCTS

 Lourdes Arocho is Vice President of Toys and Games for Nickelodeon Consumer Products (NCP) which handles the merchandising for Nick Jr. and Nickelodeon.